-Most states do not collect data on the number of homeschooled students.
-This makes determining the number of children being homeschooled challenging.
-The most accurate estimates are those released every four years by the National Center for Education Statistics (NCES), which includes questions about homeschooling in its National Household Education Survey (NHES).
+Most states do not collect data on the number of students being homeschooled; this makes determining the exact number of homeschooled children impossible.
+We can, however, make estimates.
+The most accurate estimates we have are those released every four years by the National Center for Education Statistics (NCES), which includes questions about homeschooling in its National Household Education Survey, last conducted in 2015-2016.

 State by State